lichen-wang/lichen-wang.github.io/_pages/about.md

 **Research Fields**: Labor Economics, Applied Microeconomics.
 Econometrics

 In my dessertation, I apply a wide range of empirical methods to understand the supply side response to demand shocks in the local labor markets.
-I also have keen interests in the application of new methods that combines causal inferences + machine learning on real-world business questions.
+I also have keen interests in the application of new methods that combine causal inferences + machine learning on real-world business questions.
 During my recent internship at Amazon, I built tools for estimating the heterogeneous treatment effects (HTE) of a targeting program on sellers’ behavioral responses.

 **Contact**: lw2cb@virginia.edu